 - Pulsating or throbbing pain all over the head or worse on the sides of the head

 - Changes in mood

 The exact cause of migraine headaches is still unclear.
 However, there are various theories for the occurrence of this condition (6).

-- Genetic nature: Studies show that teens with parents or siblings having migraine are at an increased risk of developing it themselves, suggesting a genetic nature of the condition.
+- Genetic nature: Studies show that teens with parents or siblings having migraine are at an increased risk of developing it themselves, suggesting that genetics play a significant role in the development of this condition.

-- Brain malfunction: Migraine could be a result of brain malfunction that may involve neurotransmitters (brain chemicals) such as serotonin.
+- Brain malfunction: Migraine could be a result of brain malfunction that may involve neurotransmitters (brain chemicals) such as serotoniniX A neurotransmitter and vasoconstrictor that can stabilize mood .
 The cyclic changes in the secretion of these chemicals may lead to pain and migraine.